MicrosoftDocs/microsoft-cloud/docs/dev/tutorials/openai-msgraph-acs/includes/01-Overview.md

 ### Choose Your Own Adventure

-You can complete the entire tutorial or only a specific part that interests you.
-The tutorial is broken down into the following key sections:
+You can complete the entire tutorial or specific exercises that interest you.
+The tutorial is broken down into the following sections:

-- Clone the project, update the configuration, and run the app locally.
+- Clone the project.
-- Work with Azure OpenAI features to convert natural language to SQL and generate email/SMS message content.
+- AI: Work with Azure OpenAI features to convert natural language to SQL and generate email/SMS message content.
-- Work with Azure Communication Services features to make phone calls from the app and send email/SMS messages.
+- Communication: Work with Azure Communication Services features to make phone calls from the app and send email/SMS messages.
-- Work with Microsoft Graph and Microsoft Graph Toolkit to authenticate and pull organizational data into the application.
+- Organizational Data: Work with Microsoft Graph and Microsoft Graph Toolkit to authenticate and pull organizational data into the application.

-Each of the sections requires you to go through the next exercise to clone the project, update the configuration, and run the app locally.
-After that, you can choose to complete the exercises for the specific sections (AI, communication, organizational data) you're interested in.
+You'll start by going through the first exercise to clone the project.
+After that, you can choose to complete all exercises in the tutorial or complete exercises for specific sections (AI, communication, organizational data) that you're interested in.

 ### Pre-requisites